Emergency & Disaster Management Graduate Certificate

 • CYBR 658: Risk Analysis and Compliance [3]

-For Master’s degree students wishing to obtain exposure to cybersecurity via a CYBR certificate, the four (4) CYBR courses below will satisfy the elective requirements within their Emergency and Disaster Health Services Master’s degree and allow the students to complete a concurrent CYBR Post-Baccalaureate Certificate (PBC).
+For Emergency and Disaster Health System (EDHS) Master’s degree students wishing to obtain exposure to cybersecurity via a Cybersecurity Operations Post-Baccalaureate Certificate (PBC), the four (4) CYBR courses below will satisfy the elective requirements within the EDHS Master’s degree and allow the students to complete a concurrent enrollment in a Cybersecurity Operations PBC.

 • CYBR 620: Introduction to Cybersecurity